 The HP Chromebook 14 is decent for school use.
 It's a compact laptop that's easy to carry around, and it has exceptional battery life.
 You have to be careful with it, though, because it doesn't feel particularly well-built.
 The keyboard feels good to type on, and the touchpad is decent.
-Our unit has a low-resolution TN panel, but you can get a model with a 1080p IPS display, which will look much sharper.
+Its TN panel doesn't look particularly sharp, but you can get a model with a higher resolution 1080p IPS display.
 Unfortunately, glare is a problem in well-lit environments because the screen doesn't get very bright.
-The Intel Celeron CPU and integrated graphics can handle light workloads like web browsing and video playback, but they aren't powerful enough for demanding tasks like 3D design.
+The CPU and integrated graphics can handle light workloads like web browsing and video playback, but they aren't powerful enough for demanding tasks like 3D design.

 The HP Chromebook 14 is bad for gaming.
-Its Intel Celeron CPU and integrated graphics are only capable of handling light games from the Google Play Store, and you can't install any DirectX games because it runs on Chrome OS.
+Its CPU and integrated graphics are only capable of handling light games from the Google Play Store, and you can't install any DirectX games on Chrome OS.
 Additionally, the screen is limited to a 60Hz refresh rate with no VRR support.
 On the bright side, it doesn't get overly hot under load, and it's silent due to its fanless design.

 The HP Chromebook 14 is sub-par for media consumption.
-Our unit has a low-resolution TN panel that looks washed out.
-You can get a model with a 1080p IPS display, but it'll likely perform similarly.
+Its low-resolution TN panel looks washed out due to its narrow color gamut.
+You can get a model with a sharper 1080p IPS display, but it'll perform similarly.
 Also, it isn't ideal for dark room viewing due to its low contrast ratio, and it doesn't get bright enough to overcome glare in well-lit settings.
 The speakers sound relatively balanced despite the lack of bass, but they don't get very loud.
 It's very portable, though, and the battery lasts long enough to get you through a couple of movies and TV shows.

 The HP Chromebook 14 is bad for use as a workstation.
-It's only available with a low-power Intel Celeron processor and integrated graphics, so it isn't powerful enough to handle demanding workloads like video editing or 3D design.
+It's only available with low-power processors and integrated graphics, so it isn't powerful enough to handle demanding workloads like video editing or 3D design.
 It also runs on Chrome OS, which means you can't install any x86 applications.
 It's hard to access the internals, and you can't upgrade the memory or storage drive.

 The HP Chromebook 14 is inadequate for business and light productivity.
 It doesn't feel particularly well-built, but it's very portable, and its battery lasts easily through a typical workday.
 The keyboard feels good to type on, and the touchpad is decent; however, it has a mediocre port selection and a poor-quality webcam.
-Unfortunately, the CPU doesn't have enough processing power to handle heavy workloads, and its 4GB of memory makes it hard to multitask.
-You can't install any x86 applications because it runs on Chrome OS.
+Unfortunately, the CPU doesn't have enough processing power to handle demanding tasks or heavy multitasking.
+Also, you can't install any x86 applications on Chrome OS.

-The HP Chromebook 14's build quality feels mediocre.
+The build quality is mediocre.
 It's entirely plastic, with a lot of flex in the display and keyboard deck.
 The flex isn't awful but still noticeable.
 We chipped the edge while accessing the internals, which doesn't speak well for the overall build quality.
 If you're looking for a similarly priced Chromebook but want something that feels much better built, check out the Lenovo Chromebook Flex 5 (2020).